arschles/www/content/modules5.md

 _You don't have to explicitly delete a module from your project because modules aren't stored in your repository_

-Instead of deleting, run this when you don't need a module anymore:
+Instead of deleting, you run a `go get` with `@none` at the end, instead of the version number:

 ```console
 go get github.com/stretchr/testify@none
 ```

 ⚠ That `go get` command will remove the stretchr module from your project, and all of the modules in your project that depend on it!